 - Medical gowns or apparel, personal protective equipment (PPE) (face masks, face shields, and gloves)

-As long as a citizen intends to purchase items for themselves and family, within reason, there is no violation of the law.
-A person does not want to be caught selling toilet paper and hand sanitizer out of their garage, for example, to neighbors or on the internet for far over the market price.
+As long as a citizen intends to purchase items for themselves and their family, within reason, there is no violation of the law.
+A person does not want to be caught selling toilet paper and hand sanitizer out of their garage, such as neighbors or on the internet, for far over the market price.
 It should be noted that there appears to be a trend of people “snitching” on people they suspect, so everyone should be wary of false allegations.

 What if I have or my company has been wrongly charged with hoarding and profiteering?

-The law makes the main focus of government attention the profiteering from hoarding any designated medical supplies and PPE.
+The law makes the government’s main focus profiteering from hoarding any designated medical supplies and PPE.
 The law is intended to punish individuals and companies that knowingly hoard or raise prices such that citizens may be harmed or endangered.
-In these stressful times, however, an overly ambitious prosecutor may attempt to “set an example” by charging a person whose only intention was to make a fair and honest living.
-If you are under investigation or charged in court, you would be well-advised to immediately retain a reputable, experienced criminal defense attorney to get to work on getting the charges dismissed and the case thrown out of court.
+However, in these stressful times, an overly ambitious prosecutor may attempt to “set an example” by charging a person whose only intention was to make a fair and honest living.
+If you are under investigation or charged in court, you would be well-advised to retain a reputable attorney immediately.
+A reputable, highly-regarded, and experienced criminal defense attorney to get to work on getting the charges dismissed, and the case was thrown out of court.

 How to Avoid Jail and Other Penalties for Hoarding and Price-Gouging

-Judges, like prosecutors, will seek to make an example of anyone or any company accused of price gouging during a health or public emergency.
+Like prosecutors, judges will seek to make an example of anyone or any company accused of price gouging during a health or public emergency.
 As you may imagine, those accused of these crimes are villainized in court and the community and can be unfairly and harshly punished.
-A skilled and highly reputable lawyer will have the best chance of humanizing his or her client and convincing the judge that good people sometimes make mistakes and that rehabilitation is preferable to punishment.
+A skilled and highly reputable lawyer will have the best chance of humanizing their client and convincing the judge that good people sometimes make mistakes and that rehabilitation is preferable to punishment.

 Elite Criminal Defense Firm Defending Against Hoarding and Price Gouging Charges

 The zealous and tenacious Defense Team at LEWIS & DICKSTEIN, P.L.L.C. will not be intimidated by government overreach.
-We have successfully defended thousands of clients in Michigan courts as well as federal courts, and we are uniquely equipped and experienced to handle charges that span between state and federal prosecution theories, such as Coronavirus – Covid-19 cases.
-In these stressful, uncertain times, we are still not afraid to win!
+We have successfully defended thousands of clients in Michigan courts and federal courts.
+We are uniquely equipped and experienced to handle charges, such as Coronavirus – Covid-19 cases.
+We are still not afraid to win, even in these stressful, uncertain times!